 - Integrate with accounting systems - Direct sync to QuickBooks, Xero, NetSuite, SAP

 The accuracy difference is substantial.
-When I tested these tools with 100 real receipts (including some challenging ones with faded ink and odd layouts), here’s what I found:
+Based on vendor benchmarks and user reports (including challenging ones with faded ink and odd layouts), here’s how these tools compare:

 OCR Accuracy Comparison: